ibm-cloud-docs/containers/cs_apps.md

         </br>
         Examples: <ul><li>For <code>http://ingress_host_name/</code>, enter <code>/</code> as the path.</li><li>For <code>http://ingress_host_name/myservicepath</code>, enter <code>/myservicepath</code> as the path.</li></ul>
         </br>
-        <strong>Tip:</strong> If you want to configure your Ingress to listen on a path that is different to the one that your app listens on, you can use the <a href="#rewrite" target="_blank">rewrite annotation</a> to establish proper routing to your app.</td>
+        <strong>Tip:</strong> If you want to configure your Ingress to listen on a path that is different to the one that your app listens on, you can use the [rewrite annotation](cs_annotations.html#rewrite-path) to establish proper routing to your app.</td>
         </tr>
         <tr>
         <td><code>serviceName</code></td>